-Reader Question: Going to Republic of Ireland this fall.
-What kind of rain coat should I bring?
+Reader Question: I'm going to Republic of Ireland this fall.
+What kind of raincoat should I bring?
 What do the Irish wear?

 What a fabulous question!
-As I mention in my packing tips post, Ireland's weather can be a bit tricky – and that is definitely the case in fall!
+As I mention in my ‘What to Wear in Ireland‘ article, Ireland's weather can be a bit tricky – and that is definitely the case in fall!
 The months of September and October can vary from incredibly warm to cold and wet.

-When it comes to Irish weather, I’m a firm believer in layers, no matter the season and while the Molly Jacket isn't specifically a raincoat, it is made with a water resistant poly material with a Teflon treatment, so it sheds water well.
-It's not a thick jacket, so it is versatile for any season and you can layer under it easily without feeling extra bulky.
+The Pack-It Jacket, available for both men and women, is really a nice option in great colors and at a terrific price point.
+While the Pack-It Jacket isn't specifically a raincoat, it is made with a water and wind resistant poly material with a nano treatment, so it sheds water well.
+It's not a thick jacket, so it is versatile for spring through summer and into fall and you can layer under it easily without feeling extra bulky.
 For warmth I add a Merino Blend Long Sleeve shirt as a base or mid-layer as it is so thin and very warm.

 As for the second part of the question – ‘what do the Irish wear'?
-I was looking through my Instagram feed not long after this question came in and saw the image below, which I think answers your question perfectly!
+I was looking through my Instagram feed not long after this question came in and saw the image below, which I think answers the question perfectly!